|Originally Performed By||Phish|

 Or will I dance on grave?

 These are not “Guy Forget” lyrics, mind you; they are basically those of an unnamed, unwritten “song” (we’re calling “Will I Dance” with Tom’s permission) that appears to have only been put to music by Trey as a joke during the soundcheck of 5/3/93 (to listen to it, click on this sentence).
 But pull out your copy of Live in Vegas and listen around the 11-minute mark of the “Piper.”
 The first two lines of “Will I Dance” are transposed, but those are clearly the lyrics.
 And check out the looks that Trey gives Fishman after every line.
 Phish might not be as silly as they used to be, but they can still get away with referencing inside jokes in front of thousands of people with none of us being the wiser.
 And if you just love those “Will I Dance” lyrics, they also can be found in the 4/25/93 “I Didn’t Know,” where Trey says that Jon would ask the “eternal musical question,” of, “a) Will the good lord save? and b) Will I dance on grave?”
 That’s asking quite a bit out of a washboard solo, but Fishman tries his best.

 Now back to “Guy Forget.”
-He was never quite forgotten.
-He reemerged in the town some call Chuckville on 10/16/10, once again in a vocal jam.
-That was just a tease though.
-It took the magic of Commerce City (9/4/11) for our memories to be completely jogged.
-As a “Ghost” jam raged, Fishman started singing the sacred name.
+He never really was forgotten.
+He reemerged in the town some call Chuckville on 10/16/10, once again (briefly) in a YEM vocal jam.
+But it took the magic of Commerce City (9/4/11) for our memories to be completely jogged.
+As a jam out of “Ghost” raged, Fishman started singing the sacred name.
 This led to a complete singing of the lyric over full-band improvisation that bore no resemblance to "Ghost."
-It’s a very energetic arrangement, too, that eventually winds back into “Ghost,” in which a secret is revealed: “And now you all know / who the ghost really is / the ghost is / Guy Forget.”
+It’s a very energetic arrangement, too, that eventually wound back into “Ghost,” in which a secret was revealed: “And now you all know / who the ghost really is / the ghost is / Guy Forget.”